Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

     - `'ylabel'` : The default is `'rate of returns'` if `fig_type='RR_risk'` and `'sharpe'` otherwise.
     - `'tangent'` : Boolean flag.
-If set to `True` the tangent (to sharpe point) is add.
+If set to `True` the tangent (to sharpe point) is added.
 It has effect only  if  `fig_type='RR_risk'`.
 		 The default is `True`.
 * `saveto` : File name where to save the figure.
 The extension dictates the
 format: `png`, `pdf`, `svg`, etc. For more details see the `mathplotlib` documentation for `savefig`.
 The default is `None`.
-* `data` : Numerical data to construct the plot.
-If it is not `None` it will take precedence and no other numerical evaluations will be performed.
-It is meant to produce different plot representations without reevaluations.
+* `data` : Precomputed numerical data used to construct the plot.
+If it is not `None` it
+will take precedence and no other numerical evaluations will be performed.
+The main use is to produce different plot representations without reevaluations.
 The default is `None`.

 *Returns:* Dictionary containing numerical data used to make the plots.
-It can be passed back to reconstruct the plots without reevaluations.
+It can be passed back as `data` argument to reconstruct the plots without reevaluations.

 [TOP](#TOP)